Murder or Manslaughter Charges Lawyer in Sydney NSW

 intentionto kill or inflict grievous bodily harm upon another person

-- Your actions or omissions caused the other person’s death
+- Your actions or omissions of violence caused the other person’s death

 If you believe that the prosecution cannot prove these 2 elements then you can push to have the charges dropped before the matter proceeds to court.